-Pope Francis deemed 2016 an Extraordinary Jubilee of Mercy and encouraged all dioceses to celebrate acts of mercy.
-In response, Bishop Hying established the Mercy Fund within the Catholic Foundation for Northwest Indiana as a conduit to provide funding for projects that embody spiritual and corporal works of mercy like providing care for the poor and marginalized, bringing hope to the hopeless, and protecting those too young or too old to advocate for themselves.
+The Mercy Fund was established in 2016 within the Catholic Foundation for Northwest Indiana as a conduit to provide funding for projects that embody spiritual and corporal works of mercy like providing care for the poor and marginalized, bringing hope to the hopeless, and protecting those too young or too old to advocate for themselves.

+Applications for 2023 Grant Cycle will run April 1, 2023 through August 1, 2023.
 The Mercy Fund is designed to support acts of mercy long beyond our lifetimes.
 Our goal is to see this fund grow to $500,000 so that it can give impactful grant awards of up to $25,000, year after year.
-The Mercy Fund will be able to fund more than $500,000 in grant awards in just twenty short years – and continue to give!
+Grant winners are listed below.

 Donate to the Mercy Fund today!

 *Please note that PayPal charges a fee to process online donations.

 Walking with Moms in Need is a national effort sponsored by the U.S. Catholic Bishops through which Catholic parishes and communities “walk in the shoes” of local pregnant and parenting women in need.
 It’s about 1) Assistance, helping to connect moms in need with information and resources to help them meet the many needs that they have in this time of their lives.
 They also provide 2) Accompaniment, “walking with her” and her family during this most critical part of her life.